-- “Ensuring that the Product Backlog is visible, transparent, and clear to all, and shows what the Scrum team will work on next”.
-This is a full-time highly specialist role – in non-software houses especially, this would be beyond the capacity of most product owners.
+- “Ensuring that the Product Backlog is visible, transparent, and clear to all, and shows what the Scrum Team will work on next”.
+This is a full-time highly specialist role.
+In non-software houses especially, this would be beyond the capacity of most product owners.
 “The Product Owner tracks this total work remaining at least every Sprint Review.
-The Product Owner compares this amount with work remaining at previous Sprint Reviews to assess progress toward completing projected work by the desired time for the goal”.
+The Product Owner compares this amount with work remaining at the previous Sprint.
+Reviews to assess progress toward completing projected work by the desired time for the goal”.
 Really?

 - “Each Sprint may be considered a project with no more than a one-month horizon”.

 - Go to LinkedIn and put the word “Evangelist” into the search bar.
 Look at how many profiles come up, and what they all have in common.